This factsheet is for people who would like information about antenatal care.

 You will have the opportunity to hear your baby’s heartbeat at antenatal visits.

 In this appointment, your midwife or doctor will discuss with you and give you information about labour, birth and preparing for having a newborn baby to look after.
-See our common questions for more information.
+See our frequently asked questions for more information.

 Your midwife or doctor will check the position of your baby.
 If your baby is in the bottom downwards (breech) position, your midwife or doctor will discuss the options available to you, including a procedure to turn your baby from the outside of your abdomen (tummy), using a technique called external cephalic version (ECV).